©Published first time in November 2015 – Updated May 2022

 2019 COP25, Chile-Madrid: Spain saves the conference

-- The chapter of ambition.
-The problem refers to the ambition of the main emitting countries (Russia, China, the United States, India, Saudi Arabia and others from the Persian Gulf).
-They refuse to cut their fossil fuel production.
-Recommended reading: Frequently Asked Questions about climate ambition.
+- The ambition issue.
+The problem refers to the ambition of the main emitting countries (Russia, China, the United States, India, Saudi Arabia, and others from the Persian Gulf).
+These refuse to lower their production of fossil fuels.

-- Carbon markets.
+2.Carbon markets.
 The goal was to create a regulatory framework for a global carbon trading system, a complex issue included in Article 6 of the Paris Agreement.
 It was finally deferred.

-Patricia Espinosa, executive secretary of the UNFCCC, admitted that “The talks did not lead to an agreement.
+Patricia Espinosa, Executive Secretary of the UNFCCC, admitted that “The talks did not lead to an agreement.
 The disagreement between developed and developing nations was on the guidelines for a much-needed carbon market, an essential part of the toolkit to increase ambition that can harness the potential of the private sector and generate financing for adaptation (…)”.

-2020 COP26, Glasgow: the conference that did not happen
+2020 COP26, Glasgow: the conference that didn’t happen

 2021 COP26, Glasgow: climate change does not wait, and the planet is impatient